 Now, before we go any further, it’s reality check time.
 Teaching looks easy.
 Kind of how being President of the U.S. looks easy.
 But it’s an incredibly tough job, both mentally and physically.
 Teaching, I mean.
 Being President is, by comparison, a piece of cake.
 As an eikaiwa teacher, you’re on your feet all day long, talking, writing, gesturing, with people watching every time you want to scratch your privates.
 Four hours of teaching feels like 8 hours doing any normal job.
+Hope you don’t get itchy.
 Picture being an actor putting on a one-man show, on stage for seven hours, every day.
 Then picture the audience not laughing at any of your jokes because you’re speaking a language they don’t understand.

 I speak from experience with a lot of hard jobs.
-As a construction worker, I shoveled, carried, and hammered from sunup to sundown.
+As a construction worker, I shoveled, carried, and hammered shit from sunup to sundown.
 As a programmer, I stared into a computer screen for 12 hours a day.
 Night shift at a convenience store?
 Did it.
 Bike messenger?
 Yup.
-Corporate HR manager?
+Corporate manager?
 Uh huh.
 Foot Locker?
 Yeah.
 Dishwasher at a Chinese restaurant?
 Jeez, did that too.
 And in Japan, I’ve done a dozen more jobs.
 The conclusion?
 Did you know that when Sinead O’Connor sang “Nothing Compares to You,” she was singing about an eikaiwa?
 Little known fact.

 But it gets worse.
 The typical contract that states you’ll be teaching “25 class-hours per week” also includes a clause for overtime.
 This means the school can require you to teach additional classes in exchange for overtime pay.
-Now, I like money as much as the next guy, but I also wouldn’t hit myself in the head with a hammer for a few extra yen.
-Yet after six hours of teaching, interspersed with 10-minutes bursts of talking to students, I’d choose the hammer over more hours of teaching.
+Now, I like money as much as the next guy, but I also wouldn’t hit myself in the head with a brick for a few extra yen.
+Yet after six hours of teaching, interspersed with 10-minutes bursts of talking to students, I’d choose the brick over more hours of teaching.
 But since I had no choice, I watched my workload shoot up over 35 classes a week, plus the additional 10 minutes between each class.
 I wasn’t the only one, of course, as all the other teachers were in the same boat.
 The first time a teacher passed out in class and got carried to the hospital, I was like, What the hell’s going on?
 The second time it happened I was like, Oh, that again.
 The third teacher that went down, I think I just stepped over her lifeless body and walked into class.
-I don’t have time for people dying–I gotta teach English.
+No time for people dying—I gotta teach English.

 A lot of people complain about other aspects of eikaiwa work.
 Having to take out the trash, vacuum the carpets, sell study materials, or get chewed out by the manager.
 But seriously, those are just minor annoyances.
 The real problem is in the fundamental structure of the contract, and the Godless desire of the company to work you to death.
 Oh, and the schedule.
 But I’ll have to tell you about that in next week’s thrilling conclusion.